 The Grand Place is the central square of the city.
 It is one of the most recognizable sights in Brussels.
 You find here beautiful architecture and the houses are amazing to see.

-Furthermore, it is one of the most beautiful squares of Europe.
+Furthermore, it is one of the most beautiful squares in Europe.
 And it is on the UNESCO World Heritage list.

 The Grand Place is also the place where you can find many restaurants and cafes.
 Furthermore, this is a good area for shopping.

-From the Grand Place it is only a few minutes walking to Manneken Pis.
+From Grand Place, it is only a few minutes walking to Manneken Pis.
 This famous statue and fountain is a must-see if you are going to Brussels.

 Belgium is famous for its chocolate.
 So this is something you have to experience when you are going to Brussels for one day.

 When you walk around in the city center, you will stumble upon many chocolate shops.

 Close to the Grand Place is the Galeries Royales Saint-Hubert.
 This is a covered passage where you find some chocolate shops and other shops.

 After your walk through the area surrounding Grand Place, you should head to Mont des Arts.